poiu-de/coat/site/content/docs/user_guide/01_annotations.md

 Since version 0.0.4 Coat supports [Arrays and other collection types]({{< ref "/docs/user_guide/04_supported_types#collection-types" >}}).
 By default it splits the values given in the config file on whitespace.
 To define a different format to use for Arrays and collections a custom ListParser can be registered.

+Since version 0.1.0 Coat provides such an optional ListParser for splitting config values on commas, ignoring any whitespace around the commas.
+Of course, other custom ListParsers can be implemented and specified in the same way.

 ```java
 @Coat.Confg(listParser = CommaSeparatedListParser.class)
 public interface AppConfig {